phillipyan300/Polyhymnia.ai/README.md

-# hackprinceton2023
+# Hack Princeton 2023

-hackprinceton2023 is Yash, Phillip, and Matthew's project submission for HackPrinceton 2023!
+This project is Yash, Phillip, and Matthew's submission for HackPrinceton 2023!

 ## Project introduction